Mistakes, miscommunications, and modifications in production

 Performing work out of sequence

-Mistakes performing the work itself
+Mistakes in performing the work itself

 Each of these maladies threatens the orderly flow of work and thus adversely impacts throughput across each step of production.